• Email Outreach

 Streak is a CRM that lives entirely inside your Gmail inbox.
 It turns your email into a flexible, color-coded pipeline manager, allowing you to track deals and customer conversations from start to finish without leaving Gmail.
 You can create custom pipelines for sales, hiring, or support and share them with your team.
 It’s designed for teams who want a simple, visual way to manage processes inside their existing email client.
 While it offers some automation, its primary strength is turning the inbox into a centralized hub for pipeline management and relationship tracking.

-Zoho CRM: For an All-in-One Business Suite
+Zoho CRM: The All-in-One Option for Your Business

 Zoho CRM is part of a massive suite of business applications that cover everything from sales and marketing to finance and HR.
 Its Gmail integration allows reps to sync emails, get notifications, and manage CRM records without leaving their inbox.
 It’s a versatile option for businesses that need a wide range of tools that work together.
 Because it’s part of a larger ecosystem, Zoho can handle complex business processes.
 The trade-off is that it can be more complex to set up than a dedicated Gmail-native tool.
 It’s a good fit for companies that want a single business software suite from one vendor.

-Yesware: For Email Tracking and Templates
+Yesware: Perfect for Email Tracking and Sales Templates

 Yesware is one of the original email tracking tools for Gmail.
 It’s a straightforward tool for reps who need to see who is opening their emails, clicking links, and engaging with their content.
 It also offers email templates and basic campaign features to help reps follow up more consistently.
 It’s a good entry-level tool for basic tracking and outreach.
 However, teams often outgrow it when they need more advanced sequencing and AI features.
 Critical features like a Salesforce integration are often only available on its more expensive enterprise plans.

-Boomerang: For Scheduling and Follow-ups
+Boomerang: Automate Scheduling and Customer Follow-Up

 Boomerang for Gmail is a simple tool focused on email productivity.
 Its main features let you schedule emails to be sent later, set reminders to follow up on messages that don’t get a reply, and pause your inbox to focus.
 It also includes a meeting scheduling feature to help you find times that work for everyone.
 This tool is best for individual reps who need help staying organized and on top of their follow-ups.
 It’s not a full sales automation platform, but it solves a few key problems for anyone who spends their day in Gmail and needs to manage their communication more effectively.